finom/rebloom/README.md

 ----------

-To split sub-stores into smaller size you can:
+To split sub-stores into smaller files you can:

 - Define file for public properties class.
 - Define file for protected properties class and extend it from the public properties class.